 - Details of any legal action taken against the accused, along with the legal correspondence if any, must also be provided.

 - The System Operating Procedures (SOPs) and internal audit checkpoints must commensurate the nature & size of the business.

-- The scope of the Internal Audit, Internal audit reports, and the Internal Auditor’s approach to derive his findings and management’s approach to resolve such loopholes (if any) must be provided to the Statutory Auditor.
+- The Statutory Auditor must be provided with the scope of Internal Audit, Internal audit reports, Internal Auditor’s approach to derive his findings and management’s approach to resolve such loopholes (if any).

 - The minutes of the meeting of the Board of Directors and Audit committee after consideration of the internal audit report, if any shall be examined by the auditor.

 - Management shall assess Financial Income to Total Operating income and Financial Assets to total assets at regular intervals.
 If the ratio exceeds 50% for both the indicators, registration with the Reserve Bank of India (RBI) is necessary u/sec.
 45(IA) of the Reserve Bank of India Act,1934.

 - Details about Financial and lease transactions with other group entities without a valid Certificate of Registration (CoR) must be reported to the Auditor.

 - Whether the company is a Core Investment Company (CIC) as defined in the regulations made by the RBI, if so, whether it continues to fulfill the criteria of a CIC, and in case the company is an exempted or unregistered CIC, whether it continues to fulfil such criteria.